 The estimate \eqref{eq-MainEstimate} generalizes \eqref{eq-EstimateDegree1} to singular domains and is optimal.
 The power one of the distance function in the right-hand side cannot be improved without better regularity assumptions of the boundary.
 The proof of Theorem \ref{thrm-Main} is based on a combination of conformal transforms and the maximum principle.
 An appropriate conformal transform changes the tangent cone at the origin to the upper half plane.
 The new boundary has a better regularity at the origin for $\mu\in (1,2)$ and becomes worse for $\mu\in (0,1)$.
-Such a change in the regularity of the boundary requires us to discuss the asymptotic behavior of solutions near $C^{1,\alpha}$-boundary and near $C^{2,\alpha}$-boundary.
+Such a change in the regularity of the boundary requires us to discuss asymptotic behaviors of solutions near $C^{1,\alpha}$-boundary and near $C^{2,\alpha}$-boundary.

 The paper is organized as follows.
-In Section \ref{sec-Existence}, we prove the existence and the uniqueness of solutions of \eqref{eq-MainEq}-\eqref{eq-MainBoundary} in a large class of domains.
+In Section \ref{sec-Existence}, we provide some preliminaries for solutions of \eqref{eq-MainEq}-\eqref{eq-MainBoundary}.
 In Section \ref{sec-C-1,alpha-boundary}, we study the asymptotic expansions near $C^{1,\alpha}$-boundary and derive an optimal estimate.
 In Section \ref{sec-C-2,alpha-boundary}, we study the asymptotic expansions near $C^{2,\alpha}$-boundary and derive the corresponding optimal estimate.
-In Section \ref{sec-IsolatedSingular}, we study the asymptotic expansions near isolated singular points and prove Theorem \ref{thrm-Main}.
-In Section \ref{sec-app}, we discuss the asymptotic behavior of complete K\"ahler-Einstein metrics on singular product domains.
+In Section \ref{sec-IsolatedSingular}, we study asymptotic behaviors near isolated singular points and prove Theorem \ref{thrm-Main}.